Every aspect of life that’s ever made me feel nervous, intimidated or downright scared was one I didn’t really understand.

 I may not have believed it myself, but fellas, trust me: this middle-aged woman has a lot to teach young men.
 (Not like that, you perv.)

-This is one of the few books whose subtitle, “92 Little Tricks for Big Success in Relationships,” actually delivers—it’s probably done more to improve my social success than any other resource.
+This is one of the best books on social skills because it’s one of the few books whose subtitle, “92 Little Tricks for Big Success in Relationships,” actually delivers—it’s probably done more to improve my social success than any other resource.

 When I was considering reading it, I checked out the Amazon reviews and was sold when I read, “This book can make you into a special person.”